ruguysgoingtrickortreating/frostmark/examples/README.md

 # Large Readme

+Renders two large READMEs:
+- One being a custom test page that covers all available formatting features
-Renders the README of a large project ([QuantumLauncher](https://github.com/Mrmayman/quantumlauncher)) with this library.
+- One being an example README of a large project ([QuantumLauncher](https://github.com/Mrmayman/quantumlauncher))

 Demonstrates:
 - Async image loading